Maryland Restaurant Rolls Out ‘Bumper Tables’ to Aid Social Distancing

-Diners in a Maryland beach town are bouncing back into dining out amid the coronavirus pandemic with a little help from inflatable inner tubes on wheels.
+Diners in a Maryland beach town are bouncing back into eating out amid the coronavirus pandemic with a little help from inflatable inner tubes on wheels.

+About a dozen of the so-called “bumper tables” were rolled out at Fish Tales, a restaurant in Ocean City, Maryland, on Saturday.

 “If you come in to get a pound of shrimp and a beer, you can stand in one of these and walk around and look at things and talk to people,” Harman said.
 He said the reception to the bumper tables was positive when his family and friends took them out for a trial run outside his restaurant Saturday.